So you’ve made a great looking round of cheese and now it’s time to wax it.

 Final Fun Tip

-Do you have any questions or comments about labeling waxed cheese?
+Do you have any questions or comments about cheese labels?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!